aleshaleksey/fansys23/skills.md

 __STR: Climb__

-This is a skill specific to scaling steep or vertical surfaces, trees, ropes and entites larger than oneself.
+This is a skill specific to scaling steep or vertical surfaces, trees, ropes and entities larger than oneself.
 A creature without a *climb* skill climbs at 1/4 of its base speed.
 Unless otherwise stated, no action is required, and the roll is made as part of the entity's movement.
 This follows the "Difficulties and recommended thresholds" as follows.
 - Base Thresholds:
   - 4: A steep embankment, ladder, knotted rope, or tree with many branches.
   - 8: A rope or near vertical rock with many big holds and ledges, or average tree.